 We’re expecting Christmas to be a busy yet challenging time for us.
 This is why, at the beginning of August, we already started to prepare for it by setting the wheels in motion for customers and ourselves.
 As a result, we’re confident that should this crisis continue well into 2022, we’ll be able to carry on providing our excellent service until then and beyond.
 It has been a learning curve, and it has been stressful, but without the help of our patient customers who recognise that we’re doing the best we can, we wouldn’t be able to do what we do daily.
 And that’s to supply high-quality packaging to some of the best brands in the world!

 We understand the supply chain pressure on our customers and the difficulties they face with retailers and consumers alike.
-These are trying times for all, so as many suppliers globally, we are affected by the pandemic crisis consequences, and we still do our best to deliver packaging on time.
+These are trying times for all, so like many suppliers globally, we are affected by the pandemic crisis consequences, and we still do our best to deliver packaging on time.
 However, our current lead times are estimated, and this is exactly what they are – estimated.
 Of course, we work closely with our suppliers to keep these down, but we recommend our customers more than ever to order in plenty of time to avoid disappointment and stock disruptions.

-If you need any more information on how we’re working to overcome the problems caused by the pandemic, Brexit, freight crisis and more recently the UK drivers shortage, please don’t hesitate to contact us.
+If you need any more business updates or information on how we’re working to overcome the problems caused by the pandemic, Brexit, freight crisis and more recently the UK drivers shortage, please don’t hesitate to contact us.
 Also, if you’re a new business and are worried about what this could mean for you, just give us a call.
 We can talk through the options available to you and show you how we are truly a leading packaging supplier!

 If your brand wants to invest in quality packaging, we will guide you through the entire print process.
 In addition, we are providing recommendations along the way to improve efficiency, reduce costs and add untold value to the end product.